moliver28/research-handbook/content/handbook/security/security-assurance/governance/automation-library.md

 ## Has this been automated for the team yet?

 This page is intended to provide a jumping off point for what components of Security Assurance have been automated and are available for use by team members.
-It includes ad-hoc automations that should be triggered by team members whenever desired as well as ongoing scheduled automations in place.
+It includes ad-hoc automations that should be run by team members whenever desired as well as ongoing scheduled automations in place.

 If you have more ideas about what could be automated, please open an issue in the [Security Assurance Automation project](https://gitlab.com/gitlab-com/gl-security/security-assurance/governance-and-field-security/governance/security-assurance-automation-subgroup/security-assurance-automation).